 or false

-to indicate whether or not the SDK was able to successfully queue the event to be sent back to Split's servers on the next event post.
-The SDK will return false
+to indicate whether or not the SDK was able to successfully queue the event sent back to Split's servers on the next event post.
+The SDK returns false

 if the current queue size is equal to the config set by eventsQueueSize